 Mental Health First Aid

 How Well Did We Do It?

-90% of clients responded that they received the services they needed.
+91% of people responded that they received the services they needed.

-95% of clients responded that staff treated them with respect.
+90% of people responded that staff treated them with respect.

-100% of our agencies provide co-occurring services to people struggling with mental health and substance use disorders.
+100% of our agencies with mental health programs provide co-occurring services to people struggling with mental health and substance use disorders.

-100% of our agencies promote access to preventative primary care, often support people’s attendance at appointments and coordinating care when needed.
+100% of our agencies promote access to preventative primary care, often supporting people’s attendance at appointments and coordinating care when needed.

 100% of network mental health agencies provide crisis beds for support for mental health crises as an alternative to psychiatric hospitalization offered at a fraction of the cost.

-63% of schools in agency catchment areas have VCP Network Agency staff embedded in their buildings increasing access to supportive and therapeutic services.
+91% of Vermont’s Supervisory Unions have agency staff embedded in their school buildings increasing access to supportive and therapeutic services.

 Is Anyone Better Off?